node-red/node-red.github.io/docs/creating-nodes/properties.md

   value of the property.
 - `type` : (string) *optional* if this property is a pointer to a [configuration node](config-nodes),  this identifies the type of the node.

-*Note:  Make sure each property of defaults is an object.
-        If, after you make a code change and restart your server, you notice the flow is empty, and that none of the nodes appear to respond to clicks, look in the console log.
-You may see an error similar to the following,
-        ```Cannot use 'in' operator to search for 'required' in jquery```.
-        That could indicate that you used a string, or something else besides an object as a value
-        for one of the properties in defaults.*

 ### Reserved property names